AltSysrq/ensync/README.md

 "passphrases" which are much longer (e.g., `dd if=/dev/urandom of=key count=1`,
 then put `file:key` as the passphrase in the configuration).

+Ensync requires all passphrases in the key store to be distinct.
+This is admittedly an unusual requirement.
+Note though that nothing is being leaked;
+clients already get the whole key store to test their passphrases against, so the simple fact that a passphrase conflicts is not new information that could be used in an attack.
+The restriction exists because Ensync does not, for the sake of ergonomics, take a key name and passphrase pair, but rather only a passphrase, so if two keys had the same passphrase, only one of them would be accessible.

 Using Key Groups
 ----------------